Qin Shi Huang — First Emperor in History of China and His Unified Qin Dynasty

-In addition, salt and iron business could only be operated by the government.
+Besides, salt and iron business could only be operated by the government.

-As for the royal members of the other six perished kingdoms, Qin Shi Huang assigned them some land, and had them under careful monitoring.
+As for the royal members of the other six perished kingdoms, Qin Shi Huang assigned them some land and had them under careful monitoring.

 Till then, Empire Qin became a big country with unification and harmony.